miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 Super-prompt, you ask?
 Why yes, of course.
 You didn't think I was merely writing an article, did you?
 No my friend, this is just the deep breath and warm-up for the... you guessed it!
+Did you?
+This whole article is a deep research prompt.

+It's the background.
+It's the context I'm giving each AI to perform the research I'm asking for.
+This is no problem, given the 128K token context window these things generally have nowadays.
+That can all be research background!
+Fleshing out the story.
+Laying the foundation for whatever LLM I feed this to.

+Which LLMs?

+Google Gemini Deep Research doesn't put a Gemini version number on it anymore.
+They don't want you to know it's 1.5 handling Deep Research while they have 2.5 Experimental out there.
+The number-difference is too big for credibility, but the model is probably plenty able for research.
+And I have access to it under the $100/yr GoogleOne service.

-So, whatever LLM I'm feeding this to, because you know it's going to Google Gemini Deep Research (which doesn't put a Gemini version number on it anymore) paid for under the $100/yr GoogleOne service, Grok 3 under the free tier.
-I'm not even paying for the $32/yr X.com subscription and certainly not the $300/yr Super-Grok membership.
+I'll use Grok 3 under the free tier becuse I'm not even paying for the $32/yr X.com subscription for the blue checkmark, and certainly not the $300/yr Super-Grok membership unless and until it knocks my socks off.

 I do have access to the $200/mo ChatGPT Pro plan (woot!).
 And I'll be using one of the 3/day Perplexity free account genie wishes.

 Anyway, whichever of you I'm talking to right now, the research request is this.